GwynethLlewelyn/goswi/README.md

 	- Don't forget to set `export CGO_CFLAGS_ALLOW='-Xpreprocessor'` in your shell My apologies for having to resort to ImageMagick, but there is no native Go library to decode JPEG2000 images; believe me, I've tried a _lot_ of alternatives (including several kinds of external applications/commands).
 Decoding JPEG2000 is immensely complex (even if the code to do so in C is open source) and way, way, way beyond my abilities as a programmer
 - Copy `config.sample.ini` to `config.ini` and adjust for your system (namely, adding the DSN to connect to your database)
+- To get a fully-functional map, adjust `assets/js/leaflet-gridmap.js` with your system's configuration
 - Do *not* forget to set `cookieStore` to a randomly generated password!
 - Note that _by default_ `gOSWI` will try to load `config.ini` from the directory where you've got your sources (e.g. if you used `go get -u github.com/GwynethLlewelyn/goswi`, then the path will be set to `~/go/src/github.com/GwynethLlewelyn/goswi`); the same applies to the static files under `./templates/`, `./lib`, and `./assets/` — no matter where you actually place the compiled binary.
 You can change that behaviour by changing the `templatePath` (which actually changes more than that) and passing the `-config` parameter directly to the compiled binary (or, at best, have the `config.ini` in the same directory as the executable)
 - I had to move from session storage in cookies to a memory-based approach, simply because the session data stored in cookies was growing and growing until it blew the established 4K limit.
 Now, if the application is _not_ running, all the stored session data is _lost_.
 I've been toying around the following possibilities: